 (NASCAR)

 Contrary to popular belief, not all tracks are the same.
-Tracks less than one mile are called short tracks, and over one mile — speedway or intermediate.
-Two tracks at Daytona and Talladega are called superspeedways due to their size and speed regulators.
+Tracks shorter than one mile are called short tracks, and everything over one mile is a speedway or an intermediate track.
+Due to their size and speed regulators, two tracks at Daytona and Talladega are called superspeedways.

-14. NASCAR statistics database show that the longest track is Road America in Wisconsin.
+14. According to NASCAR’s statistics database, the longest track is Road America in Wisconsin.

 (NASCAR)

-The Road America in Elkhart Lake, Wisconsin, is the longest track on the NASCAR calendar.
+The Road America in Elkhart Lake, Wisconsin, is the longest track in the current NASCAR schedule.
 It’s a road course, and it measures 4.048 miles.

-15. NASCAR driver stats by track reveal that Richard Petty has the most wins in multiple tracks.
+15. NASCAR driver stats by track reveal that Richard Petty has the most wins across multiple tracks.

 (NASCAR)

-He has the most wins and ties in championships, according to the Richard Petty NASCAR career stats.
-He also holds the records for most wins in multiple tracks, including Daytona (10 wins), Martinsville (15), Richmond (13), North Wilkesboro (15), and Rockingham (11)
+Apart from the other feats that got him into the inaugural NASCAR Hall of Fame class, he also holds the records for most wins in multiple tracks, including Daytona (10 wins), Martinsville (15), Richmond (13), North Wilkesboro (15), and Rockingham (11).

 Attendance and NASCAR Fans Statistics

-NASCAR fans are often being stereotyped as white males, which is not the case.
+NASCAR fans are often stereotyped as white males, which is not necessarily true at all.

 16. The first race at the Daytona International Speedway had 41,000 spectators, according to NASCAR attendance numbers.